Software Developer 1

 - Assess user needs and requirements.

-- Design and develop applications that may involve sophisticated data manipulation.
+- Design and develop web applications that may involve sophisticated data manipulation.

 - Troubleshoot and solve technical problems.

-- Create programs to meet reporting and analysis needs.
+- Create reporting and analysis interfaces for datasets.

 - Document changes in software for end users.